kabcouwer/mastermind/dtr.md

 # DTR

 ## Learning goals
--teamwork + collaboration
+- teamwork + collaboration
--figuring out projects without much of a roadmap
+- figuring out projects without much of a roadmap
 - psuedocoding
 - setting structure / deciding how to split the project into sections
 - implement testing rather than running pry